worldwidee/smart_app/README.md

   }
 ```

-Set application sizes on your page control panel(the dynamic place where you view your pages)
+Set application sizes on your page control panel(the dynamic place where you view your pages)<br/>
--Helper: "example/app_design/page_control_panel.dart" here you can see how it could be done
+-Helper: "example/app_design/page_control_panel.dart" here you can see how it could be done<br/>
--Note: Setting staticSize as true on Desktop and false onMobile is suggested
+-Note: Setting staticSize as true on Desktop and false onMobile is suggested<br/>

 ```dart
   //Turn false if you want dynamic textstyle fonts or icon size